Hardware

 Can I run a 70B model on consumer hardware?

 Only on the RTX 5090 (32 GB) with aggressive Q4 quantization — and it's tight.
 For comfortable 70B inference, you need 40+ GB VRAM, which means cloud GPUs or server-class hardware.
-Vast.ai rents A100 80GB for ~$1.50/hour.
+Vast.ai is one marketplace that rents A100 80GB and similar cards by the hour.

 What quantization should I use?